 25. Can my application programs that work with old versions of the CDF library always be compiled with new versions of CDF?
 As CDF evolves new functions are added, but they are transparent to applications since all existing functions of the Internal and Standard interfaces are unchanged.
 However, the CDF Version 1.0 "Obsolete" interface, which was only callable from Fortran, is no longer supported with CDF V2.5.
 The Standard Interface is similar to the CDF V1.0 interface with several additions for new features.
 Those functions not available using the Standard Interface are made available using the Internal Interface.
 The Internal Interface makes CDF an easily extensible software package, so all applications using this interface will remain portable with newer versions of the CDF library.
 However, some advanced CDF users have exploited undocumented CDF functions that were removed from a later version of the library and could not compile their application.
 This practice is NOT recommended because these functions are for internal use only and subject to change without notice in future releases.
 If any internal CDF function is useful to your application, then you should notify us, and we will determine if it is appropriate to make it visible in the next release.
 In the meanwhile, the portable approach would be to copy the corresponding function(s) from the CDF library source, rename the function name(s) to something else, insert it into your application code, and update the calling statements with the new function name(s).

 26. Is there any commercial or public domain data analysis/visualization software that accepts/supports CDF files?
 Commercial software: Interactive Data Language (IDL) MathWorks MATLAB Language (MATLAB) Application Visualization System (AVS) Weisang GmbH & Co.
-KG Data Analysis and Presentation (FlexPro) Public domain software: Autoplot (Autoplot) Open Visualization Data Explorer based on IBM's Data Explorer (OpenDX) CDAWlib - A set of IDL routines that underlie the CDAWeb software.
+KG Data Analysis and Presentation (FlexPro) Public domain software: Autoplot (Autoplot) An interactive browser for data on the web.
+SPEDAS (SPEDAS) Space Physics Environment Data Analysis Software IDL-based plotting, analysis, and data downloading tools. pySPEDAS (pySPEDAS) Python implementation of many SPEDAS plotting, analysis, and downloading tools.
+TOPCAT (TOPCAT) STILTS (STILTS) These are two table analysis packages built on the same infrastructure; TOPCAT is a GUI tool and STILTS provides command-line access to the same functionality.
+These are java applications that deal with various file formats of interest to astronomers, and the CDF handling is based on the JCDF library that can be referenced in User Supplied Software.
+Open Visualization Data Explorer based on previous IBM's Data Explorer.
+Please goole it.
+CDAWlib - A set of IDL routines that underlie the CDAWeb software.
 This is a "library" of routines useful for reading in data that is stored in the CDF format and also for plotting the data variables as time series, images, radar, and spectrograms.
 In order to use this s/w you must have IDL installed on your local machine.
 CDFx - an IDL software tool for displaying, editing, and listing the contents of ISTP-compliant CDF data files.
 It displays image plots, time-series plots, CDF variables; it will list and store CDF data in plain ASCII text; and it will save subsets of data to new CDF files.
 Familiarity with CDF and ISTP CDF conventions will be helpful when using CDFx.
 ISTP specifications and master CDF file concept discussions are at the SPDF Use of CDF site.
-LinkWinds (contact email@example.com) There are also several SPDF developed WWW-based data systems that provide access to data stored in CDF and use IDL to generate time series plots of selected variables, which are available via the following URLs: CDAWeb - cdaweb.gsfc.nasa.gov SSCWeb - sscweb.gsfc.nasa.gov COHOWeb - cohoweb.gsfc.nasa.gov OMNIWeb - omniweb.gsfc.nasa.gov Example visualizations can be found via the URL: cdf.gsfc.nasa.gov/html/examples.html
+LinkWinds (contact firstname.lastname@example.org) There are also several SPDF developed WWW-based data systems that provide access to data stored in CDF and use IDL to generate time series plots of selected variables, which are available via the following URLs: CDAWeb - cdaweb.gsfc.nasa.gov SSCWeb - sscweb.gsfc.nasa.gov COHOWeb - cohoweb.gsfc.nasa.gov OMNIWeb - omniweb.gsfc.nasa.gov Example visualizations can be found via the URL: cdf.gsfc.nasa.gov/html/examples.html

 29. How can I contribute my software to the CDF user community?
 Contact CDFSUPPORT indicating that you would like to contribute your software to the CDF user community.
 Please fill out the CDF Directory Entry form (spdf.gsfc.nasa.gov/pub/software/cdf/doc/forms/direct) and send the completed form to us.
 Your information will then be added to our Directory of CDF User Applications, and users may contact you for information on your application.
 However, if you want us to distribute your application, we will set up a directory for you to send the contribution package.
 For other users' convenience your contribution package should include the software itself, a Makefile if possible, a man-page, test programs, and input data files for testing.
 A README file is also required.
 It should describe briefly the purpose, function, and limitation of the software; on which platforms and operating systems it runs; how to compile, install, and test it; whom and where to contact for comments, suggestions, or bug reports.
 We encourage CDF users to let us know about their applications, so other CDF users benefit from it as well.
 Some CDF-related software are available from the URL: spdf.gsfc.nasa.gov/pub/software/cdf/apps.